S3cur3Th1sSh1t/WinPwn/README.md

 4) #### `Mimikatzlocal` -> Executes Invoke-WCMDump and Invoke-Mimikatz
 5) #### `localreconmodules` -> Collects infosec relevant system Information, Executes passhunt, Get-Computerdetails and Just another Windows Privilege escalation script + Winspect
 6) #### `JAWS` -> Just another Windows Privilege Escalation script
 7) #### `domainreconmodules` -> Powerview function output gets stored on disk for review.
 A search for AD-Passwords in description fields is done.
 Unconstrained delegation systems/users are enumerated.
+SQL Server discovery and Auditing functions (default credentials, passwords in the database and more).
 An AD-Report is generated in CSV Files (or XLS if excel is installed) with ADRecon.
 8) #### `Privescmodules` -> Executes different privesc scripts in memory (PowerUp Allchecks, Sherlock, GPPPasswords)
 9) #### `lazagnemodule` -> Downloads and executes lazagne.exe (if not detected by AV)
 10) #### `latmov` -> Searches for Systems with Admin-Access in the domain for lateral movement.
 Mass-Mimikatz can be used after for the found systems.
 DomainPassword-Spray for new Credentials can also be used here.